The tree packing conjecture for trees of almost linear maximum degree: Stage E (Proof of Lemma )

 as required for~\ref{quasi:NumAnchorsNoIm}. \end{proof}

-\section{Stage E (Proof of Lemma~\ref{lem:StageENew})}
+\section{Stage~E (Proof of Lemma~\ref{lem:StageENew})}

 In this stage, we need to pack the paths $\SpecPaths^*_s$ for $s\in\cJ_2$.
 Recall that each of these paths has seven edges.
 For each $s\in\cJ_2$, the set $\SpecPaths_s$ contains exactly $\sigmKJ n$ paths; in Stage~C we packed at most $n^{0.6}$ of these paths to leave $\SpecPaths^*_s$.
 The goal of this section is to pack a specified number of edges of these paths into each of $\Vmin$ and $\Vplus$, and between the sides $\Vmin$ and $\Vplus$.
-Due to our choice $\sigmKJ\gg\sigmJnula,\sigmJjedna$, the density of the graph $\HStageE$ after this stage will be much smaller than the density of $\HStageD$.
+Due to our choice $\sigmKJ\gg\sigmJnula,\sigmJjedna$ in~\eqref{eq:CONSTANTS}, the density of the graph $\HStageE$ after this stage will be much smaller than the density of $\HStageD$.
 Thus we need to embed roughly half the edges of the paths $\bigcup_{s\in\cJ_2}\SpecPaths^*_s$ crossing between $\Vmin$ and $\Vplus$, with the other roughly half about equally split between sides.
-To begin with, we assign to each path a number of edges it should use within $\Vmin$, crossing between $\Vmin$ and $\Vplus$, and within $\Vplus$.
+To begin with, we assign to each path a number of edges it should use within $\Vmin$, crossing between $\Vmin$ and $\Vplus$, and within $\Vplus$ (Lemma~\ref{lem:E2decideParts}).
 Observe that a path with one anchor on each side necessarily has an \emph{odd} number of crossing edges, while a path with both anchors on the same side has an \emph{even} number of crossing edges.
+Having done this, we apply the path-packing lemma, Lemma~\ref{lem:pathpack}, to prove Lemma~\ref{lem:StageENew}.

-We will use the following definition with $X=\bigcup_{s\in\cJ_2}\SpecPaths^*_s$, where our goal is to use $N_1$ edges within $\Vmin$, to use $N_2$ edges crossing between sides, and $N_3$ within $\Vplus$.
+We will use the following definition with $X$ a set of size equal to $\bigcup_{s\in\cJ_2}\SpecPaths^*_s$, where our goal is to use $N_1$ edges within $\Vmin$, to use $N_2$ edges crossing between sides, and $N_3$ within $\Vplus$.
 The map $m$ identifies which paths are odd and which even, while the occupancy assignment $\aleph(x)$ says how many edges the path $x$ needs to use in $\Vmin$, crossing between sides, and in $\Vplus$ in that order.